 John Miziolek, from Reset Branding says "This concept is a wonderful use of materials that really adds some visual interest to a commoditized category.
 It simplifies consumer choice and provides clarity for sku differentiation."

 John is also the host of Design Masters Canada, an iTunes featured podcast that focuses on the best design and branding talent across North America.

 John Miziolek, from Reset Branding and Cofounder of The D Event, is proud to present this wonderful example of packaging from a design student in Italy.
 The student's name is Kristina Nikaj and you can find more images from her interesting design here.

 The key to Kristina's wonderful packaging is how she incorporated a very unique structural design that you wouldn't typically see on a pasta package, including color schemes that suggest a premium modernity.
 Great work Kristina!

-John Miziolek is the host of Design Masters Canada, a podcast featured on iTunes that features the top branding, marketing and advertising talent from across North America.
+John Miziolek is the host of Design Masters Canada, a free podcast featured on iTunes that features the top branding, marketing and advertising talent from across North America.

 This week's feature comes to us from The Dieline and is inspired by Hallowe'en, which is just around the corner.
 All of the designs are inspired by black; the dark, mysterious colour that elicits such interesting emotional responses from consumers.
 My favorite from this group is blk. water.
 Take a look at the photos and see what happens as the water decreases in the bottle...brilliant!
 A great example of using the actual product to build a design story.